nhselect/step1-training/content/items/presentation-learners.md

 optional: true
 order: 10
 ---
-This document has been created to provide an initial introduction and overview of our programme to digitise the Step 1 proficiencies​.
+This document has been created to provide an initial introduction and overview of our programme to digitise the proficiencies​.

 It can be read, presented or shared to raised awareness and improve knowledge​.